 On most of the project we are going to use

-master as main branch and
+main as main branch and

 dev is not going to be used.
 All the development will be done on

-master branch.
+main branch.
 Each release is tagged with the version number as it is described in Git standardization document.

 We noticed that when having both